 Client-side performance test statistics represent the behaviour of the application which an end-user may experience in the real world.
-The analysis of such stats and graphs is termed as Client-side Result Analysis.
+The analysis of such stats and graphs is termed Client-side Result Analysis.
 As an outcome of the test, these stats and graphs are generated by Performance Testing Tool and analysed by a Performance Tester.
-Any performance issue like high response time etc. is firstly detected by viewing the client-side stats.
-By analysing the client-side result you can easily filter-out the untuned pages and requests of the application.
+Any performance issue like high response time etc. can be detected by viewing the client-side stats.
+By analysing the client-side result you can easily filter out the untuned pages and requests of the application.
 Client-side result analysis is a kick-off point to start the investigation of the root cause by narrowing the search.

-Example: A test report contains 10 transactions performance result.
+Example: A performance test report contains the result of 10 transactions.
 Out of 10 transactions, 2 transactions have high response time and breached the NFR.
-It means that only 2 transactions will require the bottleneck investigation and rest 8 transactions can be parked.
+It means that only 2 transactions will require the bottleneck investigation and the rest 8 transactions can be parked.

 Basic graphs and stats come under Client-side Result: